 And it occurs to him that when you’re born, it’s the opposite.
 You become too big for the room.
 You leave, choicelessly.
 Can’t go back.

 So you’re gonna say this fellow, he crouches down next to this here snake, and the snake looks up at him, and he starts telling your snake all about it.

-And the snake listens like its got an elephant’s ears.
+And the snake listens like it has an elephant’s ears.